CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is an excellent skill that provides a thorough, well-structured workflow for code review and bug finding.
-It is concise yet comprehensive, with concrete commands, detailed checklists, explicit verification steps, and a clear output format.
-The phased approach with validation checkpoints (Phases 4 and 5) ensures thoroughness without verbosity.
+This is an excellent skill that provides a thorough, well-structured methodology for code review.
+It's concise yet comprehensive, with concrete commands, detailed security checklists, explicit verification steps, and a clear output format.
+The five-phase workflow with built-in validation (Phase 4 verification and Phase 5 audit) demonstrates strong workflow design for a potentially complex and high-stakes task.

 DimensionReasoningScore